dkwik/digital-garden/my-digital-garden/content/03-evergreen/about.md

 This is my first attempt at sharing my thoughts with the world, and i'm glad you are here.
 These thoughts are intentionally unpolished, and I invite you to help me refine them.
 If you are looking for academic, publishable writing, this is unfortunately not the right avenue.
 But if you'd like to take a journey of exploration with me, come sail with me!

-Currently, I am writing about the intersection of business, social impact, and being purpose-driven.
+Currently, I am writing about the intersection of business, social impact, and a bunch of random things  🙂
 ## Top of mind

 - [[There is such a thing as 'good' business]].